city budget

 City Council Work Session -

-Staff described using one-time items (including selling city land, debt premium, and a cell-tower payment) to help balance the year.
+Staff described using one-time items (including land sales, debt premium, and a cell-tower payment) to help balance the draft 2026 budget.

 City Council Work Session -